Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

     5. This deleted the old backup created more than 3 hours ago and created a fresh new one.
     6. Screenshots 23 through 25

-# ASSIGNMENT_12: 🚀 Auto-Scale EC2 Instances Based on ALB Load Using AWS Lambda
+## Assignment 12 - Auto-Scale EC2 Instances Based on ALB Load Using AWS Lambda

 Demonstrates how to automatically scale EC2 instances up or down based on HTTP request load on an Application Load Balancer (ALB) using AWS Lambda, CloudWatch, Boto3, and SNS.